 Chess research shows adding chess to your child's life is a wise and smart move!
 Chess can do great things for kids!
 Below is a collection of studies that shows the ways chess makes a difference in your student's life.
 Research studies suggest chess improves academic skills and exercises intelligence!
 It's your move!

 Adding chess to the homeschool curriculum is a wise and smart move!
 Chess can do great things for kids!
-Below is a collection of studies and papers that shows the ways chess makes a difference in your student's life.
-Research studies suggest chess increases intelligence and improves academic skills!
+Research studies show the ways chess makes a difference in your student's life.
+The studies suggest chess exercises intelligence and improves academic skills!
 It's your move!

 Learn What Chess Teaches Kids About Life!
 The Three Psychological Practices, when exercised, will build good habits that transfer to all areas of life.